 Backstory is best used when you want your readers to know your characters better, perhaps even better than the characters know themselves.
 It can also be used to tease plot points to come later or help your readers understand why your character did something the way they did, even if the character themselves don't understand it.

 In general, backstory works best when telling a story in third person omniscient.

 Definition of Memory in a Novel

-A memory is something (for example, a childhood event or a piece of knowledge) that your character experienced or learned directly and can recall at a later point.
+A memory is something (for example, childhood experiences or a piece of knowledge) that your character experienced or learned directly and can recall at a later point.
 Memory is filtered through the character who experienced the event and is shaped by their emotions and perceptions.

 How to Use Memory

 Think of a memory as something your character would tell you in a conversation.
-It is personal and as a result, a memory has the following traits:
+Character history in memory is personal and as a result, a memory has the following traits:

 1. Memory is is subjective, or even inaccurate